engrit-illinois/Get-MachineInfo/README.md

 The maximum number of computers which will be asynchronously polled simultaneously.
 Default is `50`.

+### -CIMTimeoutSec [int]
+Optional integer.
+The number of seconds to wait for a CIM query to a target machine before giving up.
+Default is `10`.

 # Notes
 - Machines for which data could not be retrieved will have an `Error` value of `TRUE` and will have null data otherwise.
 - Machines for which data was retrieved will have a null `Error` value.